What is Gap Trading?

 Is Gap Trading the Right Strategy for you?

 Gap trading is a precise and disciplined strategy, so if you want to engage with it, you will have to be sure you have a suitable temperament.
-Vigilance is key and the ability to understand charting and recognise different types of gaps is essential.
+Vigilance is key and the ability to understand charting and recognize different types of gaps is essential.
 You will need to take time out to monitor trades before opening a position and to keep a careful watch as time passes.
 When you fully understand the characteristics of different kinds of gaps you can learn how to navigate them to achieve the best result.

 You can use gap trading on any kind of stock and also on the forex markets if you prefer currency trading.
 In the latter case, it’s safest to stick with the major currency pairs which have the greatest fluidity.
 It’s always best to check out a range of different trading strategies before deciding on one you prefer, so use demo accounts available from your broker to try your hand at different techniques.
 Take the time to check out your broker’s track record, especially the costs and expenses you might incur, as this is what will make the difference when it comes to profits or losses.